nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ##### A2Pay Direct Endpoint

 In order to comply with the eIDAS 2.0 regulation with respect to SCA, a PSP is already obliged to support the [Basic PaymentAuth flow](#direct-payment-flow), which uses the `direct_post` endpoint defined by OpenID4VP, Section 7.2[^openid4vp] as it is required by the HAIP[^openid4vc_hip].
-A2Pay Direct extends this endpoint for the `direct_post` mode to support a Payment Authorization Object besides the Authorization Response Object as payload in order to simplify implementation efforts for PSPs.
+A2Pay Direct extends this endpoint for the `direct_post` mode to support a [Payment Authorization Object](#payment-authorization-object) besides the Authorization Response Object as payload in order to simplify implementation efforts for PSPs.

+In order for a PSP to support the Extended PaymentAuth Flow using the A2Pay Direct endpoint, they must include the `init-url` property within the A2Pay during registration.
+The value must be the URL a PSP' can use to send the Payment Authorization Object to.

+Details for this endpoint are described in the [A2Pay API specification](eudi-payment-api.yml)

+###### Payment Authorization Object
 The Payment Authorization Object is defined as a JWT according to [rfc7519](https://datatracker.ietf.org/doc/html/rfc7519) having the following claims:

 * `payment-request` REQUIRED: Original payment request according to [payment-request-schema.json](payment-request-schema.json)